ChrisWhealy/Cordova-Create/README.md

 <a name="header10"></a>
 ##10) Adjusting the `config.xml` File
-When a new Cordova project is created, the basic properties of that project are defined in a file called `config.xml`.
+When a new Cordova project is created, the basic, OS independent properties of that project are defined in a file called `config.xml`.
 A sample of this file looks like this:

     <?xml version='1.0' encoding='utf-8'?>
     <widget id="mycordovaapp.mycorp.com" version="0.0.1" xmlns="http://www.w3.org/ns/widgets" xmlns:cdv="http://cordova.apache.org/ns/1.0">